Tips for Managing Your Dental Office Recare and Reminders

 We schedule most Dental Hygiene appointments six months in advance.
 But treatment appointments are usually scheduled within a few weeks and sometimes within a few days.
 So what is a good reminder formula that works for all appointment types?
 As always, it depends on your practice, but this works well for me:

 • Twenty days before the scheduled appointment date: Send an appointment confirmation message.
 For example, “Hello from (Dental Office Name).
 (Patient Name) has an appointment on (Appointment Date and time).
-Please respond with the letter C to confirm, or text/call us at (office phone number) if you have to make a change.
+Please respond with the letter C to confirm, or text/call us as soon as possible at (office phone number) to make a change.
 Thank you!”

 • Five days before the scheduled appointment date: Send a reminder message to those who are already confirmed, and another confirmation message to those who are not.
 Note your cancelation policy in both.
 For example:

-• Two days before the scheduled appointment date: Send one last reminder message for only unconfirmed appointments.
-I do not add an option to confirm at this one.
-It’s 48 hours before so I just let them know we look forward to seeing them.
+• Two DAYS before the scheduled appointment date: Send one last reminder message for ONLY UNCONFIRMED appointments.
+I do not add an option to confirm at this point.
+It’s 48 hours before so I note the appointment date and time and let them know that we look forward to seeing them.

-• Two hours before the scheduled appointment: Send a message for all scheduled appointments stating you look forward to seeing them soon.
-The message can include any pre-appointment instructions like general pre-medication reminders, or mask requirements.
+• Two HOURS before the scheduled appointment: Send a message for all scheduled appointments stating you look forward to seeing them at (Insert appointment time).
+Include any pre-appointment instructions like general pre-medication or paperwork reminders.
 (We recently had some construction in our area so added a brief message concerning a detour and parking update.)

 It’s Not Just a Message